printdotio/printio-android-sdk/docs/CUSTOM_PHOTO_SOURCES.md

 Photo sources implemented in Print.IO SDK return different icons based on users current authorization state.
 When user is authorized to the photo source icon has white background, otherwise background is transparent.

-Implementation of this method can look like:
+Implementation of this method could look like:
 ```java
 @Override
 public Drawable getSideMenuIcon(Context context) {